mikestefanello/pagoda/README.md

 Using the example form above, this is all you would have to do within the _POST_ callback for your route:

-Start by submitting the form along with the request context.
+Start by submitting the form via `form.Submit()`, along with the request context.
 This will:
-1. Store a pointer to the form so that your _GET_ callback can access the form values (shown previously).
+1. Store a pointer to the form in the _context_ so that your _GET_ callback can access the form values (shown previously).
 That allows the form to easily be re-rendered with any validation errors it may have as well as the values that were provided.
 2. Parse the input in the _POST_ data to map to the struct so the fields becomes populated.
 This uses the `form` struct tags to map form input values to the struct fields.
 3. Validate the values in the struct fields according to the rules provided in the optional `validate` struct tags.

+Then, evaluate the error returned, if one, and process the form values however you need to:

 ```go
 func (e *Example) Submit(ctx echo.Context) error {